microsoft/AI-Developer-Plugin-for-Eclipse/README.md

 # AI-Developer-Toolset-Plugin-for-Eclipse
 ## What is AI-Developer-Toolset-Plugin-for-Eclipse
-The AI Developer Toolset (AIDT) is a plugin that lets you leverage the power of Azure Open AI in your Eclipse based projects.
-The plugin employs cutting-edge techniques such as dynamic code generation and GPT-3 based models to produce code and documentation that are precise, coherent, and easy to maintain.
+The AI Developer Toolset(AIDT) is a plugin that enables you to use Azure Open AI capabilities in your Eclipse based developments.
+The plugin uses generative AI with codes models to create code and documentation to improve developer's efficiency.

-The AI Developer Toolset plugin enables you to seamlessly integrate AI features into your text editor based projects.
-It supports various SAP based developments, such as ABAP Report, Class, Function Module, BADI, User Exits, CDS Views, Rest APIs.
-It is compatible with the latest SAP based developments.
+With the AI Developer Toolset plugin, you can easily integrate AI capabilities into your text editor based developments.
+It is primarily focused on SAP based developments, such as ABAP Report, Class, Function Module, BADI, User Exits, CDS Views, Rest APIs.
+It is tested to work with SAP based developments in the current release.

-The plugin will be further improved to work with most of the common Eclipse based development objects in the future.
-The AI Developer Toolset plugin will assist you in creating innovative applications that can streamline manual tasks, enhance business intelligence, and deliver more personalized customer experiences.
+In future, it will be enhanced to work with most of the known Eclipse based development objects.
+The AI Developer Toolset plugin will help you create innovative applications that can automate manual tasks, make smarter business decisions, and provide more personalized customer experiences
 ## Prerequisites
 An Azure subscription  https://azure.microsoft.com/en-us/free/ai-services/